bluerobotics/bluerobotics.github.io/brov2/assembly.md

 If you have the Advanced Electronics, please continue to [Wiring the Advanced Electronics](/brov2/assembly/#wiring-the-advanced-electronics)

-1. Attach your camera wire to the tether board
+1. Attach the camera wire to the tether board

 	<img src="/brov2/cad/camera-wire-install.png" class="img-responsive" style="max-width:700px" />